tehunter/phys-sim/README.md

 ## Build Instructions

-No change from the default code - use the default build instructions.
+No change from the default code - use the provided build instructions.
 We recommend building with release mode to make the simulation not slow down with moderate numbers of particles.
+Note that the submitted code comes with all of the third party dependencies already included.

 ```
 mkdir build